Wacom has added yet another drawing tablet in their lineup. The latest Wacom Intuos Pro small completes the Intuos pro

 Multitouch and gesture

 Wacom Intuos (Amazon) is the only tablet that accepts touch input and the multitouch gesture.
-What it means that you can do tasks like zoom, rotate and pan by using your fingers.
+What it means that you can do tasks like zoom, rotate, and pan by using your fingers.

 The touch is cool but in reality, it does not work as smoothly as you want it to.
 The tablet also seems to be equipped with palm rejection.
 In case you do not want to use the touch controls you can simply turn it off by the help of the switch located on the side trim.

 Stylus – Wacom Pro Pen 2